AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/ups-shipping-method-integration-migration-from-soap-to-restful-api.md

 ---
 # [!DNL UPS] shipping method integration migration from [!DNL SOAP] to [!DNL RESTful API]

+>[!NOTE]
+>
+>If you uploaded any of the three patches from this article prior to **October 10, 2023**, you should reapply one of these patches now published in this article for your 2.4.4+/2.4.5+/2.4.6+ version of Adobe Commerce/Magento Open Source once again, because otherwise you will not be able to select and configure specific [!DNL UPS] shipping methods in the **[!DNL Admin configuration]**, and you will have to have all of them enabled.
+These new patches are compatible with the previously released patches.

 This article provides a patch to resolve issues with the [!DNL United Parcel Service (UPS)] shipping method integration migration from [!DNL SOAP] to [!DNL RESTful API] for Adobe Commerce 2.4.4 - 2.4.6-pX.

 According to the latest updates to the [!DNL UPS API] Security Model, [!DNL UPS] has implemented an [!DNL OAuth 2.0] security model for all [!DNL APIs] (More details available in the [[!DNL UPS] Developer Portal Access Key Migration Guide](https://developer.ups.com/oauth-developer-guide?loc=en_US&sp_rid=NTA5MzQ1OTE2NjEyS0&sp_mid=72989914)) to enhance the overall security to reduce fraud and provide enhanced [!DNL API] capabilities.